panta/go-hetzner-dns/README.md

 ### API

 Almost all Hetzner DNS APIs are supported.
-See `hetzner_dns_test.go` for a complete list.
+See the example in `cmd/example` or the tests in `hetzner_dns_test.go` for a more complete list.

 ```go
 import "github.com/panta/go-hetzner-dns"